kettleStudio/kettleStudio/README.md

 ### Professional Services Provided?
-Yes, commercial support is available from many companies providing professional services to the KettleStudio.
+Yes, commercial supports are available from many companies providing professional services to the KettleStudio.
 Please visit the official site: www.kettleStudio.org